YogeshSivakumar18/Grevio/README.md

 ## Why GREVIO Matters?

 Public procurement is at a crossroads.
-Systems currently reinforce exclusion and inefficiency.
+Ireland’s public food procurement system systematically excludes small, sustainable farmers due to outdated, complex policies favoring industrial suppliers.
+This undermines national food security, environmental goals, and local economic resilience.
+Without urgent reform, billions in public funds will continue reinforcing extractive food systems instead of empowering community-rooted, climate-aligned agriculture.
 GREVIO offers a **bridge** to a more just, transparent, and sustainable future—where **small farmers, ethical producers, and public values win**.

 This 4-week project was part of the **DFL25 Challenge** and included deep research, systems thinking, speculative futures, and strategic prototyping.